 When: November 23, 2018 – January 6, 2019

 Tip: This attraction can easily be an all day/evening event.
 If you want to make the most of it, head up around mid-day so you can see the magic of the mountain at night too.
 That way you can also sneak in one or two of the above-mentioned activities beforehand!

 Best Vancouver Christmas Attractions to See at Night

 Vancouver Christmas Market

 While you can most definitely take in the festivities of the Vancouver Christmas Market during the day, it is most spectacular at night.
 Here you will find an authentic German Christmas market showcasing traditional German crafts, delicious food and entertainment for all ages.
 It is truly a unique way to get into the Christmas spirit.
 The Market is also home to Vancouver’s only Christmas Carousel.

 Location: Jack Poole Plaza (home of the Olympic Cauldron) – 1055 Canada Place.

-Entrance fees for the 2017 Vancouver Christmas Market:
+Online ticket price for the 2018 Vancouver Christmas Market:

 - Adult (13+ years): $10